ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

         }));
     }

-We honestly could have used any templating language, but as you can see, most of what's going on happens inside of ``react-root``, so this is all we'll need.
+We could have used any templating language, but as you can see, most of what's going on happens inside of ``react-root``, so this is all we'll need.

 Hey, we're live!
 If we start up our server by running::